wavemotion-dave/StellaDS/README.md

 PAL vs NTSC:
 -----------------------
-StellaDS supports PAL games but be warned... in the very early days of video games, 99% of all games were developed as NTSC for the American Market and only later ported to a PAL system for our European friends.
+StellaDS supports PAL games but be warned... in the very early days of video games, most games were developed as NTSC for the American Market and only later ported to a PAL system for our European friends.
 Some game makers did a good job (Imagic).
 Some did an OK job (Atari).
 And some did not do well (Activision).
 That means that some games just don't run at the right speed